smtcoq/smtcoq/doc/artifact.md

 Here are some more detailed explanation of the tactics:

- - `verit` -> can function on the goals in Coq's `Prop`: first calls `prop2bool` on the goal, getting the goal in `bool`, then calls the reificiation tactic `verit_bool` (can only function on Boolean goals), and finally puts the goal back in Coq's `Prop`, by calling `bool2prop`, if not solved.
+ - `verit` -> applies to Coq goals of type `Prop`: it first calls `prop2bool` on the goal, converting the goal to a term of type `bool`, it then calls the reification tactic `verit_bool` (which applies only to Boolean goals), and it finally converts the goals back to `Prop`, by calling `bool2prop`, it is was not solved.

- - `cvc4` -> can function on the goals in Coq's `Prop`: first calls `prop2bool` on the goal, getting the goal in `bool`, then calls the reificiation tactic `cvc4_bool` (can only function on Boolean goals), and finally puts the goal(s) back in Coq's `Prop`, by calling `bool2prop`, in case it is not solved or additional goals returned.
+- `cvc4` -> applies to Coq goals of type `Prop`: it first calls `prop2bool` on the goal, converting the goal to a term of type `bool`, it then calls the reification tactic `cvc4_bool` (which applies only to Boolean goals), and it finally converts any unsolved subgoals returned by CVC4 back to `Prop`, by calling `bool2prop`.

- - `smt` -> subsumes the powers of `cvc4` and `verit` tactics: first calls `prop2bool` on the goal, getting the goal in `bool`, then calls either of the reificiation tactics `cvc4_bool`, `verit_bool` (can only function on Boolean goals), and finally puts the goal(s) back in Coq's `Prop`, by calling `bool2prop`, in case it is not solved or additional goals returned.
+ - `smt` -> has the combined effect of the `cvc4` and `verit` tactics: it first calls `prop2bool` on the goal, it then calls either of the `cvc4_bool` and `verit_bool` tactics, and it finally converts any unsolved subgoals back to `Prop`, by calling `bool2prop`.

-Notice that the tactics `cvc4_bool` and `verit_bool` are (implemented in OCaml) doing the main job: calling the external solvers (`CVC4` and `veriT` respectively), getting a proof certificate and if the checker can validate the certificate, establishing the proof of the initial goal.
-The tactics `prop2bool` and `bool2prop` are implemented in Coq using the Ltac language and are giving the Boolean counterpart of a propositional goal and vice versa.
+The tactics `cvc4_bool` and `verit_bool`, implemented in OCaml, do most of the work: calling the external solvers (`CVC4` and `veriT` respectively), getting a proof certificate, and if SMTCoq's checker can validate the certificate, establishing the proof of the initial goal.
+The translation tactics `prop2bool` and `bool2prop` are implemented in Coq using the Ltac language.

 Another example of a goal in the theory of bit-vectors is the following: